MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 </dict>
 ```

-If you want to configure a specific data and time for a deadline for Word and Outlook, you can use the following:
+If you want to configure a specific date and time for a deadline for Word and Outlook, you can use the following:

 ```
 <key>UpdateDeadline.ApplicationsForcedUpdateSchedule</key>